Ithaka’s Future in Services for Colorado Springs Residents

 · Ithaka will continue to serve these families in addition to individuals coming out of incarceration and off the streets.
 All of Ithaka’s families will continue to be served in their current locations as plans for the new development unfold; they will all be moved to a new location once the build is complete.

-· All seniors currently residing with Ithaka will continue to be supported through CM services as they work on goals related to mental and physical health, legal compliance and documentation, increasing income, and housing stability.
+· All seniors currently participating in Ithaka's programs will continue to be supported through CM services as they work on goals related to mental and physical health, legal compliance and documentation, increasing income, and housing stability.
 No one will be case managed onto the streets.
-We are committed to working with all our residents as we transition them into more permanent housing beyond Ithaka.
+We are committed to working with all our program participants as we transition them into more permanent housing beyond Ithaka.

 · One centralized location for all families creates shared community space and expands opportunity for relationship-building and support systems for our residents.